Emma Atkins

 Emma Jayne Atkins (born 31 March 1975) is an English actress, best known for her role as Charity Dingle in the ITV soap opera Emmerdale.

 Early life

 Atkins grew up in the village of Silverdale, Lancashire, and then went to study at the University of Salford.
-Atkins' mother worked in Wakefield Prison.
+Atkins' mother worked as a fabric & wallpaper designer under the name of Lilli Atkins.